tecolicom/App-ansicolumn/README.md

     You can use this option mixed with **-D** option to see document files.

-    If you want to show multiple parts in single data stream in parallel, use **--pages** option.
-It split the data by formfeed character and treat each part as a individual file.
+    If you want to display multiple parts in a single stream in parallel, use the **--pages** option.
+It will split the data by form feed characters and treat each part as a separate file.

 - **-H**, **--filename**
 - **--filename-format**=_format_ (DEFAULT: `: %s`)